zamoose/Elbee-Elgee/README.markdown

 ### FEATURES ###
 #### Sidebars ####
-Elbee Elgee features four native sidebars/widget areas: Primary, BuddyPress Menu (when BuddyPress is active), Bottom-Left and Bottom-Right.
+Elbee Elgee features four native sidebars/widget areas: Primary, Secondary, Bottom-Left and Bottom-Right.
 In most layouts, Primary will be placed either directly above (e.g. in 2 column layouts) or to the right of (in 1 or 3 column layouts) Secondary.
 Bottom-Left and Bottom-Right, as their names suggest, are located at the bottom of the design in the footer on the left and right, respectively.

+#### Menus ####
+Elbee Elgee supports one menu by default ("Front Page").
+A second menu ("Elbee Elgee BuddyPress Menu") is activated when an active BuddyPress installation is detected.
+This menu will be automatically populated with the most commonly-used BuddyPress links.
+You may alter it as you see fit or choose not to use it at all.

+#### BuddyPress Support ####
+Elbee Elgee supports basic use of the BuddyPress social media framework (<http://buddypress.org>) out of the box.
+Once BuddyPress version 1.3 is released, I hope to increase this support dramatically.
+At the very least, the basic Activity, Registration, Member, Forum and Blogs templates are supported.

 #### Hooks ####
 Elbee Elgee has a few notable hooks, with many more planned.
 I welcome your suggestions.